Monarch butterfly migration: Butterfly counts

 Peninsula Point Light, Michigan, and Point Pelee National Park, Ontario, Canada.
+Counts are also common throughout Quebec.
 Other protocols used to conduct the censuses include Driving Census, Walking Census, Roosting Counts, and Hawk-watch Observations.
 Migrating monarchs tend to congregate and form roosts on peninsulas that point south.
 Monitoring programs count the number of monarchs in roosts that develop along the migration route.
 Monitoring data from multiple sites correlate.
 The ratio of monarchs to other species observed during a count provides information about habitat changes.
 Yearly fluctuations are attributed to severe weather effects, El Nino Southern Oscillation and volcanic eruption.

 Observers

-Most of those who participate in the study of Monarch migration are laypersons (trained and untrained) and are sometimes referred to as 'citizen scientist'.
+Most of those who participate in the study of Monarch migration are laypersons (trained and untrained) and are sometimes referred to as 'citizen scientists'.
 Anecdotal information by observers has been criticized and called not "good science" and "not science at all".
 Conservation organizations and scientists use observations in their research.
 Those who participate in organized butterfly counts also provide valid observations.
 Some regions in Texas are located in the flight path during the migration and the patterns, distributions, and populations are recorded by observers there.